Roasted Coffee Bag Label Guide For Beginners

 Your Choice of Processing Method

-Water is used to remove the berry flesh, after which these beans are dried.
-This method allows you to taste the natural flavour of the coffee.
+- Wet or Washed: Water is used to remove the berry flesh, after which these beans are dried.
+This method allows you to taste the natural flavor of the coffee.

-While still cherry fruits, the coffee is slowly left to dry under the sun, giving it a sweet and fruity flavour.
+- Dry or Natural: While still cherry fruits, the coffee is slowly left to dry under the sun, giving it a sweet and fruity flavor.
 It has to be done well for a delicious result.
 This processing method is environmentally-friendly.

-This method produces a sweet and full-bodied coffee because some amount of cherry flesh still adheres to the seeds.
+- Honey and Pulped Natural: This method produces a sweet and full-bodied coffee because some amount of cherry flesh still adhere to the seeds.

 These are only a few of the characteristics that you will find on your roasted coffee bag.
 Be particular as well about other elements such as the specie and variety of the coffee, along with the elevation or altitude where it was grown, and the awards it has garnered.